javapark1/hazelcast-addon-bundles/help/bundle-jet-4.0-docker-cdc_tutorial/README.md

 ## Use Case

-This use case introduces the Debezium MySQL connector a Jet job for ingesting database CDC records into a Jet cluster.
+This use case introduces the Debezium MySQL connector as a Jet job for ingesting database CDC records into a Jet cluster.

 ![CDC Tutorial Data Flow](/images/jet-cdc-tutorial.png)